Skip to content Skip to footer

 Weather

-Bordeaux experiences a temperate oceanic climate, with mild winters and warm summers.
-Average temperatures range from 8°C (46°F) in winter to 25°C (77°F) in summer.
-Rainfall is spread throughout the year, with slightly higher precipitation levels in autumn.
+Bordeaux enjoys a mild oceanic climate with warm summers and cool winters.
+Average temperatures range from 2°C (36°F) in winter to 25°C (77°F) in summer.
+Rainfall is evenly distributed throughout the year, with slightly wetter months from November to January.
 Humidity levels are moderate, and air quality is generally good.

 Language

-French is the predominant language spoken in Bordeaux, reflecting the city’s French heritage.
-English is also commonly spoken in tourist areas and by younger generations.
-Brushing up on basic French phrases can enhance your travel experience and interactions with locals.
+French is the official language spoken in Bordeaux.
+English is also widely understood, especially in tourist areas.
+Learning some basic French phrases can enhance your experience and interactions with locals.

 Cost Of Living